PennyLaneAI/catalyst/doc/dev/installation.rst

     The easiest method of installation is to run ``xcode-select --install`` from the Terminal app.

-Pre-built packages for Windows are not yet available, and comptability with other platforms is untested and cannot be guaranteed.
+Pre-built packages for Windows are not yet available, and compatibility with other platforms is untested and cannot be guaranteed.
 If you are using one of these platforms, please try out our Docker and Dev Container images described in the `next section <#dev-containers>`_.